emptybutton/Act/README.md

 > The body is a function that is called without arguments.

-> In the absence of a positive result, any result is considered positive.
+> If there is no positive result, `True` is considered a positive result.

 ### Flags
 Create objects that display something